 The first time I really encountered a historically informed approach to baroque music was when I took part in the Australian Youth Orchestra’s Baroque Style Workshop in 2010, with Elizabeth Wallfisch and Neal Peres da Costa.
 We were playing Vivaldi violin concertos, and as a typical university viola student obsessed with Shostakovich and Prokofiev, I thought ‘oh, boring!’
 How wrong I was.
 While Elizabeth shaped the intricate violin lines, Neal worked with us, the violists and cellists, to reveal how much incredible harmonic and rhythmic power that our seemingly boring inner parts and basslines can have, if they’re played in the right way.
 Since then, as I explore more of the baroque repertoire, I can’t get over how wonderful the emotions in this music are.
 The beguiling harmonies and the combination of emotional naiveté and complexity are incredibly engaging, and they give so much to both the player and the audience.

-I’m so excited to be part of this concert, and its fresh approach to presenting chamber music.
 In my own projects, I’m always looking for different ways to give performances, and I think it’s incredibly important not to get stuck in a rut.
-In Australia, it seems that classical music has a bit of a reputation as something a little… fuddy-duddy, or for a certain type of person (maybe, your grandma).
-That’s absolutely not the case, and the music itself begs to differ!
 It’s up to us as performers and presenters to be creative with programming, venues, presentation, and how we engage our audiences to prove that.
 Going to a classical concert should be a real experience, and the things that surround the music should serve to enhance it.
 Though COVID was in many ways a disaster for the arts, it has also given us a great impetus to reflect on how we present our artform, and to be truly creative in our concerts, and respond with new energy and imagination.

-How does your artistic approach change when performing in this type of setting, compared to appearing with an orchestra or ensemble in a more ‘traditional’ performance setting?
+How does your artistic approach change when performing in a less traditional setting, compared to appearing with an orchestra or ensemble in larger, more 'traditional' venue?

-In this kind of setting, playing chamber music in a concert which takes an unusual format, there’s a lot more freedom.
-I feel that the performers can be more casual, more approachable, and more ‘real people’ in this kind of concert than in a traditional setting.
+I feel that the performers can be more casual, and more approachable than in a traditional setting.
 When you play with an orchestra, or for a more traditional concert, there’s a level of formality and distance that is expected between the performers and the audience.
 That certainly serves a purpose – you can’t have a whole orchestra having a chat with the audience from the stage!
-But I love these kinds of concerts because suddenly both audience and performers become more real, more relatable, and the music takes on a warmer, more intimate tone.
+But I love these kinds of concerts because suddenly both audience and